 Overview

-Pipelines, Tasks, Transformations & Tables
+Pipelines, Tasks, Transformations & Data

 - Pipeline: Is a set of Tasks.
 Executed by an orchestrator (e.g Apache Airflow/Oozie etc.)